 Sometimes I find myself often getting so lost in creating gorgeous bullet journaling spreads that I forget the fundamental reason I started journaling in the first place— to get my thoughts out.

 Traditional journaling is incredibly therapeutic and is a great way to gather your thoughts and work through problems.
+Journaling is great for adults, it’s great for kids, and really every age group in between.

 I like to start my journaling spread with stickers that fit the mood of the stories I want to tell or things I want to talk about.
 Next I’ll grab all the other supplies I may need to create a spread I love.